Q: What is appropriate to send to a funeral?

 We have many years of experience and qualifications to assure your total satisfaction at a difficult time of loss.

-All of our sympathy flowers are hand-arranged by our own creative designers and hand-delivered by us same day if ordered before noon.
+sympathy flowers are hand-arranged by our own creative designers and hand-delivered by us same day if ordered before noon.

 For Family Packages or special requests please contact us by email or by phone and we will be able to assist you with any floral needs you may have.